LaunchCode-Education-Archived/liftoff-OLD/articles/camelcase/README.md

 Output: 4
 ```

-Another Successful Live Coding session in which we employed all the steps, and came up with a solution to the problem!
+Another Successful Live Coding session!
+We employed all the steps and came up with a solution to the problem!

 <aside class="aside-hint" markdown="1">
 There might be a better way of doing this problem!

 We aren't asked to do anything with the words that we have stored in our list the_words.
 It might be more appropriate to just keep track of an integer, and add to the integer everytime we encounter an uppercase letter.

 Many of you may have done this on your attempt with this problem.
 That's great!
-If you didn't, and are looking for another challenge try it this way.
+If you didn't and are looking for another challenge try it this way.
 </aside>